lindkvis/caffa/README.md

 Caffa uses modern C++ and requires a C++17 compatible compiler and CMake 3.12+.
 It requires Qt5 for desktop deployment but not for console or headless gRPC-server deployment.

 # Licensing
-Caffa is licensed under the LGPL 2.1.
+Caffa is licensed under the LGPL 2.1 or newer.